Bryson-C/TheGame/README.md

 # The Game
-Random Named Game Made With SDL
+Random Named Game Made With SDL.

 Its not **A Game** Its **The Game**